University of Westminster

 Specialist Clinical Practitioner (Clinical Psychologist)

 During this period and beyond I struggled with many things including low mood, poverty and eventually decided to seek help.
-Through the help I received over the next 5 years both socially and psychologically I started to piece things together again.
+Through the help I received over the next five years both socially and psychologically I started to piece things together again.
 I was supported into returning to study and leading a healthier lifestyle.
-This is when I was introduced to City Lit College by a worker who helped to build my confidence in being academically able.
-I started with the return to study course to help get used to being in education again.
+This is when I was introduced to City Lit College by a worker who helped build my confidence in being academically able.
+I started with the return to study course to help getting used to being in education again.
 Initially, I struggled to produce any work due to my low confidence and nearly dropped out due to not doing my work.
-However, with the right support, i started to produce work and build up confidence.
-Following this I went onto study my English and maths GCSE's at City Lit and then an Access Course.
+However, with the right support, I started to produce work and build up confidence.
+Following this I went on to study my English and maths GCSE's at City lit and then an Access Course.

 I was lucky to be awarded a Gold Scholarship from Helena Kennedy Foundation, which I can honestly say swung my decision to going to University.
 Not only was the money a huge boost and help, but the support the foundation provided me both pastoral and in terms of gaining experience was invaluable.
 They helped me find a volunteering job as a mentor for ex-offenders and to start to think about my career and life post degree.
 The step up to university was a struggle but I had great support both from university and the foundation and ultimately I graduated with 1st class honours in Psychology.
 The organisation I was volunteering informed me they had a job opportunity and to apply if it interested me and I was extremely happy to get a job before my final exam at University.
 Without this experience I wouldn't be here now.
 Unfortunately, funding came to an end for my project but with the experience I gained I was able to apply for an assistant psychologist post and my career path was set in.
 Through the next three years I gained enough experience to apply and be accepted for a Doctorate in Clinical Psychology which I graduated from in September 2017.
 I am now a fully qualified psychologist working with young people from similar background to me and without the foundation and all the support i received from them and all my tutors i would not be here.